High Court

 Step 1 - Serve a Memorandum of Appearance Form

-In order to defend a High Court debt claim, you, the respondent, must complete, submit and serve Memorandum of Appearance form (Form Part 2 No.1).
+In order to defend a High Court debt claim, you, the respondent, must complete, submit and serve a Memorandum of Appearance form (Form Part 2 No.1).
 By completing these actions, you are beginning to defend the claim being made against you.

 Complete Your Memorandum of Appearance Form